shreyaa2910/MachineLearning-mini-project/README.md

 ---

 ### 🧹 Preprocessing
-The methodology began by loading the full dataset into a Pandas DataFrame, establishing a "Single Source of Truth."
-This initial step was followed by the creation of two separate preprocessing pipelines, each tailored for a specific category of models.
+The first step of methodology was loading the entire dataset in a Pandas DataFrame, which defined a Single Source of Truth.
+This first step was succeeded by the development of two different preprocessing pipelines that were designed to be used in a particular category of models.

 #### A. For Classical Models (Naive Bayes & Logistic Regression)
-This process involved a sequence of five steps:
-•	First, the text was cleaned using regular expressions to remove HTML tags and non-alphabetic characters.
-•	Second, all text was normalized to lowercase.
-•	Third, the text was tokenized (split into words), and standard NLTK stopwords were filtered out.
+This was done in five steps, which were: • Second, text was put into lower case form.
+Thirdly, the text was tokenized (cut into words) and common NLTK stopwords were removed.

 •	Fourth, a WordNetLemmatizer was applied to standardize words to their base form.
 •	Finally, the preprocessed text was vectorized using TfidfVectorizer.
 This vectorizer was limited to 20,000 features and set to include both unigrams and bigrams (ngram_range=(1, 2))